CSCI-5980-Spring-2026/Programming-12/README.md

 In this live programming class, we will implement and debug a collision system using the [Bullet Physics SDK](https://github.com/bulletphysics/bullet3).

+In the demo scene, you can control one of the boxes with the WASD keys.
+Rotation of the "solar system" can be paused and resumed by pressing the space bar.
+Once the collision system is fully implemented, timestamped collisions between the movable box and other elements of the scene will be printed to the console.

 ## Prerequisites

 To work with this code, you will first need to install the following software (same or newer versions):